 So, if you have a car accident and your airbags don’t deploy, that doesn’t necessarily mean your car was defective.
 Even if your airbag failed to deploy due to a defect, this also doesn’t mean that you automatically have a product liability claim against the car manufacturer.
 If the failure of the airbag did not cause you any injury, then there is nothing to sue the car manufacturer for because in any Georgia product liability case you must be able to show that a defect in the product caused you to suffer injuries and damages.
 On top of that, product liability claims are very expensive to pursue, especially against car manufacturers.
 This means that even minor injuries resulting from an airbag failure may not be worth pursuing because it may cost more money to prove the case in paying for experts and court costs than you would actually get from a product liability case.

-If you have questions about your Georgia car accident, including questions about why your airbags did not go off, contact the Atlanta personal injury attorneys at The Champion Firm, P.C., for a free consultation.
+If you have questions for a professional car accident attorney, including questions about why your airbags did not go off, contact the Atlanta personal injury attorneys at The Champion Firm, P.C., for a free consultation.

 Disclaimer: The Champion Firm P.C is Located in Atlanta, Georgia and can only help with personal injury claims in Georgia.